freenas/freenas-docs/userguide/jails.rst

 Use the arrow keys to select an option and press :kbd:`spacebar` to toggle the value.
-When all the values are as desired, press :kbd:`Enter`.
+Press :kbd:`Enter` when all the values are as desired.
 The port will begin to compile and install.

-.. note:: The configuration screen will not be shown again, even if the build is stopped and restarted.
+.. note:: The configuration screen will not be shown again.
 It can be redisplayed by typing :command:`make config`.
 Change the settings, then rebuild with :command:`make clean install clean`.

 Many ports depend on other ports.
-Those other ports can also have configuration screens that will be shown before compiling begins.
-It is a good idea to keep an eye on the compile until it finishes and the command prompt returns.
+Those other ports also have configuration screens that are shown before compiling begins.
+It is a good idea to watch the compile until it finishes and the command prompt returns.

-When the port is installed, it is registered in the same package database that manages packages.
-The same :command:`pkg info` command can be used to determine what was installed, as described in the previous section.
+The port is registered in the same package database that manages packages when it is installed.
+The :command:`pkg info` command can be used to determine what was installed.

 .. _Starting Installed Software: